 “In the spirit of Christ and the example of Francis of Assisi, the Mission of OSF HealthCare is to serve persons with the greatest care and love in a community that celebrates the Gift of Life.”

-As we celebrate his Feast Day on October 4, however, it’s a good time to reflect how his example can positively influence the lives of everyone, every day.
+We celebrate his Feast Day on October 4.
+However, it’s always a good time to reflect how his example can positively influence the lives of everyone, every day.

 1. Find peace in God’s presence